Peterson120/Algorithms/README.md

 BogoSort is the best sorting algorithm ever!
 Use when possible

 <h2>Run Code</h2>
-Clone the code to your local machine
+Clone the code to your local machine.<n>
 Then Run
          javac *.java && java Tester